kaunteya/InfoButton/README.md

 Drag `InfoButton.swift` to your project.
 That is it!

 ####CocoaPods
-[CocoaPods](http://cocoapods.org) adds supports for Swift and embedded frameworks.

-To integrate InfoButton into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate InfoButton into your Xcode project using [CocoaPods](http://cocoapods.org), specify it in your `Podfile`:

 ```ruby
 use_frameworks!